 Just north of San Francisco, Sonoma is slightly off the beaten path for most travelers.
-Tourists may overlook Sonoma due to its proximity to the more well-known San Francisco Bay area.
+Some tourists may overlook Sonoma due to its proximity to the more well-known San Francisco Bay area.
 Yet, it is a treasure waiting to be uncovered.
 Whether it is a lazy weekend of tasting locally made wines or taking a scenic drive along the coast, Sonoma is a destination travelers shouldn’t skip.

 Car enthusiasts have plenty of reasons to visit Sonoma.
 It isn’t just a town for wine connoisseurs.
 Petrolheads will feel just as at home as other tourists as they’ll have an opportunity to experience some unique auto fun.